Skip to main content

 ESP32 Obstacle Detection and Distance Measurement with IR Sensors

-Explore how to set up IR sensors with ESP32 for obstacle detection and distance measurement.
-Learn about popular IR sensors, including the IR-O8H, and discover how they can enhance your IoT and robotics projects.
+Explore how to set up IR sensors with ESP32.
+Learn about popular IR sensors such as IR-O8H, and discover how to use it for obstacle detection.

 Obstacle Detection and Distance Measurement Using ESP32 and IR Sensors #